 There are no tuition fees.
 Dormitory rooms are furnished rent free, the student being required to furnish bed linen and towels only, although it is well for each student to furnish one or two extra blankets for use in the coldest weather.
-A small charge covering the room laundry work is made.
+A small charge (\$1.00 a month) covering the room laundry work is made.
 A nominal charge for rooms will be made for occupancy during the summer vacation to cover the public service costs.
 Twelve rent-free apartments ranging from two to four rooms with private baths are available on the campus for married students.
 Academically regular students are given first choice of rooms and apartments, others being accommodated only in case of vacancies.
-This order also obtains in the assignment of student-help positions.
+A limited amount of student employment is available for accepted regular students, single students being given preference.